Overview of Fixed Costs Example

 Also, using the formula for calculation of costs is given by TC = FC + VC (Q), where FC is the fixed costs, it can be concluded that in equation fixed cost is 210.

 Fixed cost is the committed cost that has to be incurred even at the zero levels of production or business level.
 This concludes that if a business has a higher amount of fixed cost, its profit margin will get squeezed when sales fall.
-The higher the fixed, the higher will be its break-even quantity which means it has to sell a number of products to achieve a breakeven point which will be no profit, no loss situation.
-A company with a relatively high amount of variable cost can estimate its per-unit profit margin more accurately.
+The higher the fixed, the higher will be its break-even quantity, which means it has to sell many products to achieve a breakeven point that will be no profit, no loss situation.
+Therefore, a company with a relatively high amount of variable cost can estimate its per-unit profit margin more accurately.
 At the same time, a business model with a higher amount of fixed cost discourages the new entrant.

 This has been a guide to Fixed Costs Example.
 Here we discussed the Fixed Costs Example along with a detailed explanation.
 You can also go through our other suggested articles to learn more –